Tenerife Carnival 2025

 DSC00997

-Almost all the dresses had another girl in a more modest dress standing behind them.
-Probably a double.
+Almost all dresses had another girl in a more modest dress standing behind.
+Probably an understudy.

 DSC01414